sunilnanda/wordpress/README.md

 ## WooCommerce Tips/Usefull Hooks

-### Receive a CC/BCC of each email sent by WooCommerce
+### Receive CC/BCC of each email sent by WooCommerce

-To get a copy of each invoice sent to the customer by email, you can add your email address as BCC for all WooCommerce emails.
+To get a copy of each WooCommerce email, you can add your email address as BCC for all WooCommerce emails.
 For example:

 ```
 function woocommerce_email_headers_handler( $headers, $object ) {